Stevie011/supermarket-price-comparitor/README.md

 # supermarket-price-comparitor
-This webapp takes your shopping list and compares data from various local supermarkets to determine where the cheapest place is to shop
+This SaaS app takes your shopping list and compares data from various local supermarkets to determine where the cheapest place is to shop

 TO DO (updated 11/09):